Hellenistic astrology: Astrology in Rome

 Like so much else, astrology came to Rome due to Greek influence.
 Among the Greeks and Romans, Babylonia or Chaldea was so identified with astrology that "Chaldaean wisdom" became the synonym of divination through the planets and stars.
 Astrologers became very much in vogue in Imperial Rome.
 Indeed, the emperor Tiberius had had his destiny predicted for him at birth, and so surrounded himself with astrologers such as Thrasyllus of Mendes.
-According to Juvenal 'there are people who cannot appear in public, dine or bathe, without having first consulted an ephemeris'.
+According to Ammianus Marcellinus there are people who "neither appear in public nor eat nor eat a meal nor think they can with due caution take a bath, until they have critically examined the calendar (ephemeris)".
 Claudius, on the other hand favored augury and banned astrologers from Rome altogether.
 It is perhaps not surprising, that in the course of time, to be known as a "Chaldaean" carried with it frequently the suspicion of charlatanry and of more or less willful deception.
-One of the more famous examples of Roman literature concerning astrology is the poem Astronomica, written in the first century AD by Marcus Manilius.
+One of the more famous examples of Roman literature concerning astrology is the poem Astronomica, written in the first century CE by Marcus Manilius.